rachitab33/students-percentage-prediction/README.md

-Task 1 - Sparks Foundation
-Predicting the percentage of students based on number of study hours
+Task 1 - Sparks Foundation ( Prediction of percentage of student based on number of study hours )